Our Board of Trustees

 • To review staffing issues ie; pay and conditions, performance related pay, retention; professional development; job descriptions; annual leave etc.

-Fundraising Sub-Committee:
+Fundraising Support:

 • Develop other ties with the local community ie; presence at School’s or Church’s events.

-Talks and Activities Sub-Committee:
+Talks and Activities:

 Aims: